observability-lab-cse/observability-lab-workshop/05-dashboards/README.md

 This example is a bit special, and we could approach it in two ways:

-1. **Accessing the Cosmos DB:** We can access the information stored in there.
+- Option 1. **Accessing the Cosmos DB:** We can access the information stored in there.
-2. **Using Telemetry Data:** Utilizing the telemetry data we already have to collect this information.
+- Option 2. **Using Telemetry Data:** Utilizing the telemetry data we already have to collect this information.

 For now, let's proceed with option 2.